smatechnologies/ibm-i-agent-docs/docs/reference/lsam-programs-and-files.md

 #### Purposes and Uses

-Use this program to create a data area, in order to test the IBM i LSAM utility CHKDTAARA (as documented in the **IBM i LSAM** online help).
+Use this program to create a data area, in order to test the IBM i LSAM utility CHKDTAARA (as documented in the **IBM i LSAM** documentation).
 Thus, it is possible to create an OpCon/xps job with a pre-run check for a data area, and use this generic program to actually create that data area either before or after the job that has the pre-run check.
 Note that an attempt to create the same data area twice in the same library will cause this program to return a failure code.
 Some suggested libraries that could be used are QUSRTEMP, QUSRSYS or QGPL.
 To remove this data area use the following command:

 ```shell
 DLTDTAARA DTAARA(library_name/data_area_name)